colobrodo/car-race/report.md

 ## Snow
-Among the graphical effects I decided to implement, I also chose to simulate snow, which is sensitive to the depth of the object stepping on it.
+Among the graphical effects I decided to implement, I chose to simulate snow, which is sensitive to the depth of the object stepping on it.

 The snow effect is implemented in two steps:
 First, we create a texture with the height of the snow (heightmap).